BabylonJS/Documentation/content/features/featuresDeepDive/lights/volumetricLightScattering.md

 - reusable \{boolean\} - If the post-process is reusable.
 - scene \{BABYLON.Scene\} - If the _camera_ parameter is null (adding the post-process in a rendering pipeline), the _scene_ is needed to configure the internal pass.

-The lightSourceMesh is a mesh that will contain the light colour, typically a billboard with a diffuse texture.
+The lightSourceMesh is a mesh that will contain the light color, typically a billboard with a diffuse texture.
 If your light source is coming from the floor, you can use the floor/ground mesh to compute the light scattering effect.

 **Note: The light source mesh can be null.
 This causes a default lightSourceMesh to be created for you as a billboard **